Virtual assistant

 The grid electricity rate includes all energy, distribution, transmission fees, and DSO taxes.
 In some cases, an "Other non-VAT taxes" section distinguishes taxes not subject to VAT.

-Surcharge for certain solutions
+Surcharges for certain solutions

 2. Other fixed fees

-Fixed fees are billed regardless of consumption.
+Fixed fees are charged regardless of consumption.

 These mainly include the following items: